kevinyswong/kevinyswong.github.io/index.md

 casual small-talk: how was my weekend?
-What may strike others as unfruitful, uneventful, wallowing, unhealthy, and invented difficulty are what permeate the time I have on my own, my home life, which is difficult not only because it does not lend itself to communication and relability, but also because it is ethereal, lost even to myself unless I write these ruminations down.
+What may strike others as unfruitful, uneventful, wallowing, unhealthy, and invented difficulty are what permeate the time I have on my own, my home life, which is difficult not only because it does not lend itself to communication and relatability, but also because it is ethereal, lost even to myself unless I write these ruminations down.
 This is, I suppose, what defines my home life, my little adventures: unpalatable difficulty.
 But isn't this my default state?
 To step outside and mingle is easy, comforting,